HAMMER411/TaskSniper/README.md

 ## Contact

-If you have any questions, feedback, or inquiries, please contact the development team at wave.studiodevs@gmail.com or our discord sevrer.
+If you have any questions, feedback, or inquiries, please contact the development team on our discord sevrer.

 Discord server link
 https://discord.gg/N7hS5MS2T4